Asset hyperlinking

 Column commands

 Columns commands, unlike row commands, operate with multiple rows at once.
-Similarly to a row command, a column command also retrieves another item and assigns its parameter(s) with values from the current dataset.
+Similarly to a row command, a column command also retrieves another asset and assigns its parameter(s) with values from the current dataset.
 However, a column command assigns to a parameter not a single value from a row, but all values of a particular column (separated by comma, by default, or another specified delimiter).
 In a typical use case, a dataset is retrieved and filtered in the Dataset Viewer (as described in the previous chapter).
 Then, for the selected subset of rows, a column command is applied.

 For example, you can retrieve a list of orders, apply filters to only keep pending orders that haven't been paid for a week or longer, and then use a column command to send all of them at once a reminder about the pending payment.